Is My Preschooler Telling the Truth About Teacher Bullying?

 Contact the school administrator.
 If you are concerned straight away by something your child has said or by a bruise or mark that you instantly know is serious and was not caused by an accident, trust your gut.
 Do not delay and contact the school straight away.
 The school administrator should be able to put you through to a safeguarding lead or someone you can talk to in confidence.
 Explain that you are concerned that there may be a teacher who is bullying your child.
 You can then come up with a plan for how to address the situation.

-Even if the teacher wasn’t bullying your child per se, it's possible their discipline or instructional methods are at odds with the school’s or your beliefs or are still having a damaging effect on your child.
+Even if the teacher wasn’t bullying your child per se, it's possible that the particular authority figure in question disciplines in a way that is at odds with the school’s or your beliefs or is still having a damaging effect on your child.

 Step Four: Conduct an Investigation

-Once you have made contact with the school, although they will develop an investigation on their part, there are things you can do to help gather information.
+Once you have made contact with the school, although they should take your complaint seriously and develop an investigation on their part, there are things you can do to help gather information.

 - Earlier in 2022, two pre-k teachers were arrested on child cruelty allegations after the parents saw what they believed was concerning behavior on the school’s camera system.
 It is worth asking the staff member who is handling your case if there is a camera system that evidence could be found on.